-Individuals who live, work or study in Ontario or are here for an extended stay may be eligible to receive the COVID-19 vaccine at a participating pharmacy.
+Individuals who live, work or study in Ontario or are visiting Ontario from another province / territory or another country may be eligible to receive the COVID-19 vaccine at a participating pharmacy.
 Eligibility criteria is expected to change as COVID-19 vaccine supply becomes available.
 For all vaccine doses, when eligibility is defined by age, individuals must be the respective age of eligibility on the day of the vaccine administration.